Accessibility Skip to Top Navigation Skip to Main Content Home | Change Text Size | Contact IRS | About IRS | Site Map | Español | Help

 Assignments for the Benefit of Creditors

-1. An assignment for the benefit of creditors is a state law proceeding in which the debtor voluntarily transfers his property to another party (the assignee) in trust.
+1. An assignment for the benefit of creditors is a state law proceeding in which the debtor voluntarily transfers their property to another party (the assignee) in trust.
 The assignee then uses or sells the property to pay the debtor’s debts.

 2. The assignment can be a general assignment of all or substantially all of the debtor’s property or a partial assignment of only some of the debtor’s property.

 3. Most assignments are under the jurisdiction of a state court.
 If the court supervises the assignment, then the proceeding may essentially be a receivership.
 In this case, the same rules applicable to receiverships may apply.
-For example, the IRS may immediately assess under IRC § 6871.
+For example, the IRS may immediately assess under IRC 6871.
 Also, the IRS may not levy.
 Accordingly, the statute suspends the collection period of limitations while the property of a general assignment is under the control or custody of the court.
-IRC § 6503(b).
+See IRC 6503(b).

 4. Under most state laws, a valid assignment for creditors vests the legal title of the debtor’s property in the assignee.
 The property is beyond the control of the assignor or the reach of any of the assignor’s creditors, other than their rights under the assignment to share in the distribution of the assigned property.
 Normally, the assignee takes title to the assigned property as a trustee, and in general the assignee’s duties, powers, and liabilities are those of a fiduciary.